Opinya/node-exercise/README.md

     • The app should have data models for product, line item, as defined below ◦ You can use mongoose or vanilla classes to define the models
     • The app will load data from a JSON file (resources/data.json) into memory using the models defined
-    • The app will serve 3 endpoints
+    • The app will serve the following endpoints
     • GET /items
         ◦ Will return an html page with a list of grocery items based on the design provided in the mock file (resources/app.pdf)
         ◦ The items in the list will be only items with a “pending” status